 The Equatorial Radius of the object is 3km.
 The value is the radius in km of the said object at the Equator.

-The Semi-Major Axis of the orbit is 17,909,900 km, which is the furthest point from the centre to the edge of an elliptical point.
+The Semi-Major Axis of the orbit is 18010, which is the furthest point from the centre to the edge of an elliptical point.

 The equatorial circumference of Tarqeq is 18.8 km.
-The mean radius of Tarqeq is 3.0 km.
-The surface area of Tarqeq is 113.10 km2.
-The average orbit velocity, that is the speed at which it orbits is 5265.70 km/h.
+The surface area of Tarqeq is 113.10.
+The Mean orbit velocity, that is the speed at which it orbits is 5265.70 km/h.
 The is the average distance in km of the object is from its parent 17909900.00.